scalableinternetservices/ucsb_website/_slide_src/04_tdd_ci_pairing_servers.md

 ## Application Server

-* Written to support a specific language (e.g., Ruby), as a result ofen hindering performance
+* Written to support a specific language (e.g., Ruby), as a result often hindering performance
 * Contains _business logic_ and is extremely dynamic
 * Focus on optimizing human resources often via large MVC